saschpe/android-textoverlay/README.md

 <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />
 ```

-On API level 23 or later, you will have to ask for the
+On API level 23 or later, you will have to ask the user to grant this permission.
+However, the provided *TextOverlayActivityLifecycleCallbacks* will handle that for you.

 Check out the sample app in `app/` to see it in action.